 It was vet day last week here on the homestead.
 While most of the horses do great with the vet a couple get antsy.
 And when I say antsy I mean they have freaked out so bad and stomped my foot until it was broken.
 Which is zero fun.
 But I have a super secret weapon for the horses who don’t do so well with the vet…essential oils for horses.

 Horses experience stress in a variety of situations and many of the things we ask horses to do can go against their natural instincts.
 Going into a dark trailer for example, or standing still while being jabbed with a needle.
+Training the horses is also something that needs to be done in a way that doesn’t stress out the horse, therefore nachhaltige Pferdeausbildung as they say in Germany, or ‘sustainable horse training’ needs to be shown.
 Most horses would rather turn and run from these experiences than stand and calmly endure them.
 Using essential oils before asking a horse to enter these scenarios can help provide a calm and peaceful atmosphere.

 So what essential oils are good for horses?